muhme/joomla-branches-tester/README.md

 |jst_51|[7044](http://localhost:7044)| /branch_50 | Joomla branch 5.1-dev |
 |jst_52|[7044](http://localhost:7044)| /branch_51 | Joomla branch 5.2-dev |
 |jst_60|[7044](http://localhost:7044)| /branch_52 | Joomla branch 6.0-dev |

+:eight_spoked_asterisk: The directories are available on Docker host e.g. to inspect and change the configuration files (`configuration.php` or `cypress.config.js`) or the test specifications below `tests/System`.
+And also one available in Joomla container and all together in `jst_cypress` container.

 # Usage